bmiesch/AIHomeAssistant/roadmap.md

 # TODO
-- [ ] Implement command parser and executor w/ PocketSphinx
 - [ ] Setup communication with remote LLM
 - [ ] Design a common interface for all devices/services
 - [ ] What can I use the LLM for?
-- [ ] Develop simple web app for control/admin
-- [ ] Use systemd to run and sync the modules
+- [ ] Add MQTT client to control LEDs from web interface
 - [ ] Maybe new build system?

-# DONE
-- [X] Get the bluetooth communication working
-- [X] Get the audio capture working
-- [X] Get the keyword detector working
+- [ ] Stream logs from remote devices to web interface

 # Command Parser and Executor (PocketSphinx)
 * Simple ON/OFF and color change commands working via bluetooth